RandomDud123456/Location_Detection/README.md

 ## Overview

-Using a large dataset of campus images, the system was developed in three stages:
+Using a large dataset of campus images (collected by students including me), the system was developed in three stages:

 1. **Region ID Classifier**
    Predicts which of the 15 campus zones the image was captured in.